VolinNilov/Useful-tools-from-Volin/README.md

 Instructions for use:

-After downloading the file ```auto_loader.py```, you need to create a new file with a .txt extension and the name "requirements" in the directory where you installed this file (it should be "requirements.txt"), or change the name for this file to your own in the program code, in term 17, ```with open('file_name.txt', 'r') as f:```.
+After downloading the file ```auto_loader.py```, you need to create a new file with a .txt extension and the name "requirements" in the directory where you installed this file (it should be "requirements.txt"), or change the name for this file to your own in the program code, in the 17th line, ```with open('file_name.txt', 'r') as f:```.
 After that it is enough to enter into the file ```file_name.txt``` the names of libraries you need and everything is ready! _(Each library must be specified on a new line)_

 Now you only need to add the following lines in your main file, which should be created in the same directory as ```auto_loader.py``` and ```file_name.txt```: